 Wait, I’m getting there.

-Then someone had the audacity to reply to that person’s comment (which may or may not have been sugar-coated from the truth, but that’s beside the point), pointing out in dismay how someone could lie when, in their rightful opinion, the original poster’s hair looked like a straight, mangled disaster.
+Then someone had the audacity to reply to that person’s comment (which may or may not have been sugar-coated from the truth, but that’s beside the point), pointing out in dismay how someone could lie when, in their rightful opinion, the OP’s hair looked like a legitimate disaster.

 [heavy sigh]

-That being obvious since at the time of our dispute I was the [appointed] person in charge, to which she refused to take direction when asked.
-She resisted with attitude and excuse as if the duty that was asked of her she considered “beneath her”.
-To me that was utter disrespect for someone who was deemed in charge, doing the same exact work, if not more because I was also carrying her weight.
+To me that was utter disrespect for someone who was deemed in charge, doing the same exact work, if not more because I ended up also carrying her weight.

-And because of her inability to take accountability for her poor work ethic (which, IMO, was recurring but especially on that day), she was being dealt a lesser “reprimand“. *Mind you, because both of us were involved, I was also reprimanded.
+Long story short, she was dealt a lesser “reprimand“.
+Mind you, because both of us were involved, I was also reprimanded out of….here it goes…”fairness“.

-That was the first and only time my own work ethic and earned value as a long-term employee sincerely felt threatened, and blatantly worthless at that point.
-It was unsettling to know that the outcome was based on another person’s feelings, and were weighed upon moreover my own.
+That was the first and only time my own work ethic and earned status as a long-term employee sincerely felt threatened, and blatantly worthless at that point.
+It was unsettling to know that the outcome was based on another person’s feelings and were weighed upon moreover my own.

-I was not going to be scrutinized or stand down on what I feel is or isn’t right.
-And in a situation like that, it was a no-brainer – I chose me.
+I was not going to tolerate being scrutinized for or standing down on the truth.
+In a situation like that, where I am no longer tip toeing around people’s feelings, it was a no-brainer – I chose me.
 I stood up for me, and I graciously walked away from the job.

 Just because I’m honest, doesn’t mean I’m not empathetic